-New threshold policy announced by Big 12 - NewsBreak
+New Threshold Policy Announced By Big 12 - NewsBreak

-MORGANTOWN, W.Va. — The Big 12 Conference has a new threshold policy when it comes to playing football games this season, and “no contests” will likely be a rarity.
+The Big 12 Conference has a new threshold policy when it comes to playing football games this season, and “no contests” will likely be a rarity.
 Last year the prevalence of COVID-19 forced the Big 12 and most college conferences to be flexible when it came to trying to play games in the midst of a pandemic.
-For instance, last fall West Virginia’s football team initially had a game against Oklahoma postponed because the Sooners had coronavirus issues, and then the make-up game was eventually canceled altogether because of Mountaineer problems with the virus.www.wvnews.com
+For instance, last fall West Virginia’s football team initially had a game against Oklahoma postponed because the Sooners had coronavirus issues, and then the make-up game was eventually canceled all together because of Mountaineer problems with the virus.bluegoldnews.com

 Comments / 0